mueller-ma/openhab.android/docs/USAGE.md

 * Display Sitemaps and HABPanel
 * In-app voice commands
 * Show a list of recent notifications
+* Item widgets on the home screen

 Features, that don't support multiple servers:
-* Sitemap shortcuts and Item widgets on the home screen
+* Sitemap shortcuts on the home screen
 * Shortcuts for HABPanel, notifications and voice command
 * Voice command widgets
 * Quick tiles